 Thyme is an everyday herb used in many European and Middle Eastern dishes.
 Available in both fresh and dried form, it has an earthy flavor with a subtle layer of mint and lemon.
 It’s a key ingredient in Herbes de Provence and Bouquet Garni, and goes particularly well with roasted vegetables, as well as soup recipes and stews.

 The leaves grow on thin stems and are plucked to season dishes with.
-You can either use it in conjunction with other spices or on its own.
+You can either use it in conjunction with other herbs (like oregano) or on its own.

 Juniper berries are an aromatic herb, and their flavor makes them an excellent choice for flavoring food.
 They have pine and pepper-like flavor, which can overpower a dish if they are not used sparingly, just like bay leaves.

 To replace bay leaves with juniper berries, use 2 or 3 berries for 1 bay leaf.
 Just like bay leaves, you can use the berries to get the taste you desire, but you will need to remove them to keep those flavors balanced.

 Boldo leaves are taken from the boldo plant.
 They make an excellent bay leaf alternative because they have similar notes and flavors.
 For example, they are both bitter.
 However, boldo leaves are still somewhat milder and softer than bay leaves.
 Since they are more subtle, they pair well with recipes that require a milder taste.

 To replace bay leaves with boldo leaves, you can use half a boldo leaf for every single bay leaf called for in the recipe.
 Or you can use ¼ of a teaspoon of crushed boldo leaf for ½ of a teaspoon of crushed bay leaf.